-- Rule 204.4(30) provides that a member, firm or network firm may not, during either the period covered by the financial statements subject to audit or review or the engagement period, provide a legal service to an audit or review client or related entity in the resolution of a dispute or litigation in circumstances where the matters in dispute or subject to litigation are material in relation to the financial statements subject to audit or review by the member or firm. - The provision of a legal service to assist an audit or review client or related entity in the resolution of a dispute or litigation may create an advocacy or self-review threat.
+- The provision of a legal service to assist an audit or review client that is not a reporting issuer or listed entity or a related entity in the resolution of a dispute or litigation may create an advocacy or self-review threat.
 When a member, firm or network firm is asked to act in an advocacy role for the client or related entity in the resolution of a dispute or litigation in circumstances where the amounts involved are not material to the client's financial statements, the significance of any resulting threat should be evaluated and, if it is other than clearly insignificant, safeguards should be applied to eliminate it or reduce it to an acceptable level.
 Such safeguards might include: - policies and procedures to prohibit members of the firm or network firm from assisting the client or related entity in making management decisions on behalf of the client or related entity; or - using members of the firm who are not on the engagement team to perform the particular legal service.